india-raven/cs/README.md

-## VisualClimate Introduction:
+# VisualClimate:

 Welcome!
 We believe that visualization of a complex topic like climate change is helps with spreading its importance.

 Our application demonstrates changes on a map for temperature, CO2, and drought levels throughout a century’s worth of US climate change data.
 Along with chart visualization, this application also allows the user to seek nearby jobs opportunities that are related to climate change.

-### Technologies
+## Technologies

--The backbone of this application uses React Mapbox GL and React to track temperature changes over time in color.
+* The backbone of this application uses React Mapbox GL and React to track temperature changes over time in color.
--D3 supports the map with traditional chart visualization.
+* D3 supports the map with traditional chart visualization.
 Our climate data is pulled from the National Centers for Environmental Protection and National Oceanic and Atmospheric Administration.
--We use Firebase to store our job data, which is received from the Indeed Jobs API.
+* We use Firebase to store our job data, which is received from the Indeed Jobs API.
--“Create React App” (https://github.com/facebook/create-react-app) serves as the scaffold for our entire application and Material UI is used for styling.
+* [Create React App](https://github.com/facebook/create-react-app) serves as the scaffold for our entire application and Material UI is used for styling.

-## Available Scripts
+### Available Scripts

-For the application to run correctly, you must install the required dependencies:
+You must install the required dependencies for the application to run correctly:

 ### `npm install`